 Of course, this characteristic must be a technical characteristic.

-Section 4.2.
-Exceptions concerning non-technical characteristics
+Exceptions to non-technical characteristics

 It may happen that the claims are limited, during the procedure, in a non-technical way (eg restriction of the claimed method to only certain times, or to certain parameters only).